Investment Company Liquidity Risk Management Programs Frequently Asked Questions

 A. No. The rule requires funds—not advisers—to adopt and implement LRM programs.
 However, the staff believes that the rule and Adopting Release clearly contemplate a role for advisers and their personnel in handling responsibilities under funds’ LRM programs.
-For example, as discussed in response to Question 1, this role could take the form of administering funds’ LRM programs or handling specific program responsibilities delegated by the program administrator.
+For example, as discussed in response to Q. 1, this role could take the form of administering funds’ LRM programs or handling specific program responsibilities delegated by the program administrator.
+[Jan.
+10, 2018]

 3. Q. In the staff’s view, may an adviser (including a sub-adviser) administer, or have specific delegated responsibilities under, multiple fund LRM programs that differ from one another?